 XXXX University is my first choice for graduate study since it is the only Nurse Anesthesia Program in Utah.
-I applied to your program last year and earned a spot on the waitlist.
+Last year, I applied to your program and earned a spot on the waitlist.
 Since then, I have retaken the GRE and modestly improved my scores.
 I have also finished my BSN with a 4.0 GPA.
-I want very much to stay in Utah for the sake of my family.
+I want to stay in Utah for the sake of my family.
 Motherhood consumed my life alongside nursing up until recently.
 But now my children are older and very independent.
 It is now my time.
 My husband and I are even thinking of moving to downtown Salt Lake City so that I will have less driving time as a student at XXXX.

 Nothing in my life can compare—except for the possible exception of the birth of my children—with the sheer joy that I felt last May 2015 when I was given an Honors Award from the state of Utah in recognition of my outstanding service as a nurse.
 This award focused on the positive impact I have had on my patients and coworkers and my humanitarian work.
 I have been working full-time as a nurse since 1998.
 Since 2007, I have been serving at the center of the action as a Charge Nurse for my hospital’s Intensive Care Unit.
 Throughout this time in the ICU, I have kept the closest eye on the CRNA, noting their duties, strengths, techniques, etc. This is because I know that this is my destiny.